 Advanced Programme Mathematics is offered as an eighth subject from Grade 10 to Grade 12.
 The subject is designed to challenge those girls with a talent and a passion for Mathematics and is uniquely placed to prepare girls for the demands of University first year Mathematics courses.
 It has been our experience that those girls who study Advanced Programme Mathematics cope exceptionally well with their University studies and they frequently return to Roedean to share their experiences with us.
 The subject extends the girls in the Mathematics that is studied in the core Mathematics courses and also introduces new topics such as graph theory and population modelling.

 In the GET phase of Mathematics at Roedean, girls are taught in innovative and creative ways in order to prepare them for the vigour of the FET phase.
 Technology is an important part of the teaching in this phase and girls are timetabled regularly to use the computer resources available at the school.
-Fun activities are also created for the girls, including an annual trip to investigate the Mathematics inherent in activities at Gold Reef City.
+Fun activities are also created for the girls, including a trip to investigate the Mathematics inherent in activities at Gold Reef City and the AMathzing Race.
 Important concepts such as ratio and proportion are introduced in activities which allow the girls to explore and consolidate these concepts.
-14 March is celebrated every year with activities that embrace the concept of the irrational number pi.
+14 March or (PI Day) is celebrated every year with activities that embrace the concept of the irrational number pi.